springload/frontend-starter-kit/docs/frontend-checklist.md

 These rules aren't mandatory and might not make sense for your project, so use your common sense.

+Some items may make more sense to be checked by a tester, backender or ops person.
+So divvy up the list for your project as necessary.

 ## Launch approach

 - [ ] Have you considered a Soft Launch or Hard Launch?
 Often sites have a password on them until launch (Hard Launch), which means that testing favicons and social media integration may be difficult.
 Because of this we prefer a *Soft Launch* where the site is public before any announcement of the site launch.

 ## The project's `README.md` contains